|

 the whole constellation of resources that can

-be accessed using Gopher, FTP, HTTP, telnet,
+be accessed using Gopher, FTP, httpss, telnet,

 USENET, WAIS and some other tools.
 Second,

-the universe of hypertext servers (HTTP servers)
+the universe of hypertext servers (httpss servers)

 which are the servers that allow text, graphics,